Live Chat Visual Assist Platform Pricing Documentation Security

 Rate limiting

 Per-connection event limits and per-IP connection caps.
-Message size limits and protocol validation on all endpoints.
+Message size limits and protocol validation.

 Defense in depth